JohannesSeikowsky/book_downloader/readme.md

 - open main.py in a text editor

-- scroll to bottom, adjust the example relevant function to download the book you want.
+- scroll to bottom, adjust example function to download the book you want.
-(follow instruction to get right identifer)
+(follow instruction below to get right identifer)

-- python main.py (run program)
+- run program using Python2 (python main.py)

 ### Book will be downloaded into the /book_downloader directory.